namdlefhtes/calculator/README.md

 took a few days off.

 getNumber() is screwing up the display when numbers greater than 9 are to be displayed.

+2021-01-05

+preequals seems to work for multi-part addition and subtraction but not mixed.